openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-wallpaper.md

 getColors(wallpaperType: WallpaperType): Promise&lt;Array&lt;RgbaColor&gt;&gt;

 Obtains the main color information of the wallpaper of the specified type.
-This API uses a promise to return the result.

 > **NOTE**
 >